davaya/openc2-jadn/jadn-v2.0.md

 [OrderedMap](#4314-orderedmap) if the `ordered` multiplicity option is present.

 The Record type defines key order, which allows Record elements to be identified and accessed by either position or key.
+It allows a single schema to define both verbose data formats with explicit keys and concise data formats where keys are known by position.
+Record is also used to serialize table values where keys appear only in the header and each row contains typed values identified by column.
 Record differs from Array in that keys have defined names rather than arbitrary struct labels.
-Record differs from Map in that keys have defined positions, allowing a collection value to be represented as either an array literal or a map literal.
+Record differs from Map in that keys have sequential positions rather than arbitrary IDs, making Map preferable for concise encodings of sparse collections where positional encoding is awkward.

-Note that in the serialization examples, applications using an information model Record define equivalence between positions and keys and can derive element position from map literals in any order (first example).
+IM-based applications using a Record type understand equivalence between positions and keys and can reorder element position from unordered map literals (first example).
 Applications using a data model (e.g., JSON Schema object) must use explicitly ordered literals (second example) if element position is significant.

-**Example:** "FullName" Record with Set semantics:
+**Example:** "FullName" Record with Map semantics:

 ```
 FullName = Record